Compare PLUS500 Versus FP MARKETS and IC Markets broker accounts.

 Although most queries can be resolved with the need of a phone call, it is nice when we can actually explain ourselves with a live human being at either Plus500 or FP Markets.
 We can get straight to the point and this can save us from a lot of time and frustration.

 Plus500 do not offer phone support.
 On the other hand

 FP Markets do offer phone support.

 Lets see how Plus500 and FP Markets customer support compare side by side.

 Never trade on a market that is not sufficiently regulated.
 This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if Plus500 and FP Markets are highly regulated is not a hard task.
+You need to make sure with certainty that your money is held with a regulated brokerage.
+Checking to see if Plus500 and FP Markets are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that Plus500 or FP Markets have these in place please be extremely cautious before you proceed with them.

 We compare Plus500 Vs FP Markets financial regulation and licensing side by side below.